emichael/dslabs/labs/lab3-paxos/README.md

   labs; it should be able to handle duplicates of the same `Command` in the Paxos log.
 (Though you might want to try to keep them out as a performance optimization.)
+* The easiest way for a client to send requests to the system is by broadcasting them to all servers.
 * Your implementation needs to be able to handle "holes" in the Paxos log.
 That is, when completing the first phase of Paxos, a server might see previously accepted values for a slot but not previous slots.
 Your implementation should